Wangari Mathenge

-Wangari Mathenge (born 1973) is a Kenyan-American contemporary visual artist based in Nairobi, Kenya; Buckinghamshire, United Kingdom; and Chicago, Illinois.
+Wangarì Mathenge (born 1973 in Nairobi, Kenya) is a contemporary visual artist based in Nairobi, Kenya; Buckinghamshire, United Kingdom; and Chicago, Illinois.
 Her multidisciplinary practice includes painting, drawing, ceramics, sculpture, animation, and installation.
 Her work explores African identity and culture, focusing on the experiences of Black women and reimagining the domestic sphere as a site of empowerment.

 Education

 Mathenge earned her MFA in Painting and Drawing from the School of the Art Institute of Chicago in 2021.
 She previously studied at Howard University and Georgetown University Law Center, where she specialized in International Business and Economic Law.